 - Special Issue title;

-The Editorial Office will assess the proposal and officially release the Special Issue information if it is approved by the Editorial Office and the journal's Editor-in-Chief.
+Editorial Office will assess the proposal and officially release the Special Issue online if it is approved by the Editorial Office and the journal's Editorial Board.

 Responsibilities of Guest Editors

 - provide a short introduction, an image, and other necessary information for the Special Issue;